Frequently Asked Questions

 - While it is possible for a company to clear freight on its own behalf, it is not necessarily recommended.
 This is due to the constantly changing state of regulations in the international trade community.
 Hiring a customs broker not only helps to reduce legwork and headaches on the clients' part, but also helps to ensure compliance in the event of an audit.

 - Yes.
-If you believe that your goods have been incorrectly classified, resulting in an overpayment of duties, there are ways to review, and amend past entries (up to four years after time of importation).
+If you believe that your goods have been incorrectly classified, resulting in an overpayment of duties, there are methods to review, and amend past entries (up to four years after time of importation).
 Should CBSA approve the claim, refunds can be issued.

 - In order to set up an account with a customs broker, certain forms and letters must be filled out.
 These include the following: